-- Category I & II Languages – There is no defining score that delineates a high probably of success except that the higher the score, the higher the probability of graduation.
-Instead factors such as habits, educational background, etc played a larger role.
+- Category I & II Languages – There is no defining score that delineates a high probability of success except that the higher the score, the higher the probability of graduation.
+Instead, factors such as habits, educational background, etc played a larger role.

 - Category III Languages – There is a much higher probability of graduation if their DLAB score was at least a 95 or above.
 You may be wondering how people with a 95 could get into a Cat III language even though the requirement is 105.
 This is because there are always waivers and its all about the needs of the military therefore if the need is great, sub 105 scores can be accepted into a higher CAT Language program.

-- Category IV Languages – Those with a 120 or above have a significantly higher probability of graduation then those below a 120.
+- Category IV Languages – Those with a 120 or above have a significantly higher probability of graduation than those below a 120.

 So as you can see, there are multiple measures and statistics to use in developing your personal ideal DLAB score.
 But remember, the higher the better regardless of your choice.